Google is testing a new page format for its general Web search results that lets users significantly expand the content provided below Web site links.

 The CyberNet technology news blog has several

-of the new results page.
+screenshots of the new results page.

 This test results page seems to fit the description of a new search engine technology called Orion that Google recently acknowledged having acquired months ago from the University of New South Wales in Sydney.
 Orion reportedly increases the amount of information available to users on a results page, precisely to help them determine whether they want to navigate over to the Web sites listed.